tupl-tufts/rdl/README.md

 * `rdl_query` prints information about types; see below for details.

 * `rdl_do_at(sym, &blk)` invokes `blk.call(sym)` when `rdl_do_typecheck(sym)` is called.
 Useful when type annotations need to be generated at some later time, e.g., because not all classes are loaded.

+# Performance

+RDL supports some tradeoffs between safety and performance.
+There are three main sources of overhead in using RDL:

+* When a method is wrapped by RDL, invoking it is more expensive because it requires calling the wrapper which then calls the underlying method.
+This is the most significant run-time cost of using RDL, and it can be eliminated by adding `wrap: false` to an annotation.
+(But, this only makes sense for types, since those are the only annotations that can be statically checked.)

+* When type checking is performed, RDL parses the program's source code and type checks method bodies.
+This source of overhead only happens once per method (unless `typecheck: :call` is used), so the overhead is probably not too bad (though we have not measured it).

+* RDL adds an implementation of `method_added` and `singleton_method_added` to carry out some of its work, and those are called on every method addition.
+This source of overhead is again likely not too significant.

+For uses of `pre` and `post`, there's not a lot of choice: those contracts are enforced at run-time and will incur the costs of wrapped methods.
+However, note that any methods that are not annotated with `pre` or `post` will not incur the cost of wrapping.
+(Similarly, methods not annotated with `type` never incur any wrapping cost.)

+For uses of `type`, there are more choices, which can be split into two main use cases.
+First, suppose there's a method `m` that we want a type for but don't want to type check (for example, it may come from some external library).
+So suppose we read the documentation and give `m` type `(Fixnum) -> Fixnum`.
+We now have to decide whether to wrap `m`.
+If we don't wrap `m`, then we incur no overhead on calls to `m`, but we are trusting the type.
+If we do wrap `m`, then on every call to it RDL will check that we call it with a `Fixnum` and it actually returns a `Fixnum`.
+So if we're not completely sure of `m`'s type, it might be useful to wrap it and then run test cases against it to see if the type annotation is every violated.
+(For example, the RDL developers did this to test out many of the core library annotations in RDL.)

+Second, suppose there's a method `m` that we do want to type check, and again `m` has type `(Fixnum) -> Fixnum`.
+Now RDL will use type checking to ensure that if `m` is given a `Fixnum` then it returns `Fixnum`.
+But now we again have to decide whether to wrap `m`.
+If we don't wrap `m`, then we get the most efficiency, since typechecking (assuming we do not do it at calls) will only happen once and calls will incur no overhead.
+On the other hand, it could be that some non-typechecked code calls `m` with something that's not a `Fixnum`, in which case `m` might do anything, including report a type error.
+(Notice the type checking of `m` assumed its input was a `Fixnum`, and it doesn't say anything about the case when its argument is not.)
+To protect against this case, we can wrap `m`.
+Then if a caller violates `m`'s type, we'll get an error in the caller code when it tries to call `m`.

+(Side note: If typed methods are wrapped, then their type contracts are checked at run time for *all* callers, including ones that are were statically type checked and hence couldn't call methods at incorrect types.
+A future version of RDL will fix this, but it will require some significant changes to RDL's implementation strategy.)

 # Queries